cloudmesh/technologies/chapters/tech/opennebula.md

 on the physical network.
 It provides automatic MAC and IP address assignment and guarantees the traffic isolation between virtual networks.

-__The S=storage manager__ provides highly available and reliable storage
+__The storage manager__ provides highly available and reliable storage service.
-service.
 It hides underlying physical storage details from the user and makes the storage system easy manageable.

-__ The image manager__ is responsible for creating, deleting, cloning VM images, and the listing the current images.
+__The image manager__ is responsible for creating, deleting, cloning VM images, and the listing the current images.
 Users can share the images which they created to other users or publish it for public use.